SolderStick product guide · Product details checked · Updated May 2026

 Need Waterproof Connectors for Your Next Project?

-SolderStick solder-seal connectors are UL & CE certified, IP67 waterproof, and start at $24.99 for 50 pieces.
+SolderStick solder-seal connectors are CE certified, IP67 waterproof, and start at $24.99 for 50 pieces.
 Color-coded by AWG.
 No soldering iron required.

 See the SolderStick Connector Kit